ChrisCummins/pip-db/Documentation/Log.md

 Requirements are still changing rapidly so this helps formulate a TODO list.

-**Back-end idea**

-Don't just store external URLs for references, instead break it down logically into a website name, author, unique ID, etc.
+Back-end idea - Don't just store external URLs for references, instead break it down logically into a website name, author, unique ID, etc.

-**Plan for site map**
+Plan for site map:

 - Home
     -   Help